sarbabi/multimedia_course/README.md

 # multimedia_course

-In this repository the learning material for the "Multimeida in Python" course will be updated in a rolling manner.
+In this repository learning material for the "Multimeida in Python" course will be updated in a rolling manner.